-A comparison between the terms 3PL and 4PL
+The difference between 3PL and 4PL

 Both 3PL and 4PL services enable core focus

-The labels themselves don't really matter much in light of a 4PL's ability to offer more options for manufacturers to address the logistical needs of the business.
+The labels themselves don't really matter much in light of a 4PL provider's ability to offer more options for manufacturers to address the logistical needs of the business.
 Many manufacturers, in fact, recognize that logistics -- including transportation, warehousing, distribution, and even sales and customer service -- might not be core competencies.

 One caveat: Both 3PL and 4PL services are critical to customer service and play a key role in the customer experience.
 So be sure to select and use reputable, reliable logistics suppliers that will deliver great service to customers to help build your own company's brand and reputation.